everett-hayes/FundingResourceApi/README.md

 ## Future Tasks ##

 - Likely admins will want to 'knight' other admins.
 A well placed update method should handle that.
 - Authentication is a crazy beast to tackle.
 But it can be done much better than our current system which uses Rails Sessions.
 If looking to improve it maybe try a gem such as devise?
 Or there are others ways to bundle React and Rails that are more auth friendly.
+Or even jump down the rabbit hole of JWT token authentication.
+Or just iron out how to best cache our cookie.
 - Our backend team would often respond to the needs of the frontend team.
 They want to be able to get X data.
 We find a way to get and format that data.
 Likely as the frontend team progresses more backend needs will become apparent.

 ## Musings ##